 - 1 zip-loc bag or pastry bag (quart size)

-- Vanilla Pastry Cream: Make up to 5 days in advance and store in the refrigerator until assembly.
+- Make up to 5 days in advance and store in the refrigerator until assembly.

 - Measure all of the Dry Ingredients into a medium bowl and whisk together.
 Add all of the Wet Ingredients into a smallish bowl and beat well.

-- Combine: Add about 1/3 of the dry ingredients into the large bowl and mix until completely incorporated and still fluffy.
+- Combine: Add about 1/3 of the dry ingredients into the creamed butter and sugar mixture and mix until completely incorporated but still fluffy.
 Add half of the wet ingredients, mixing until completely and thoroughly mixed.
 Scrape down the bowl.
 Add half of the remaining dry ingredients, mixing until completely incorporated and then the rest of the wet ingredients, mixing until completely incorporated.
 Scrape down the bowl.
 Add the last of the dry ingredients mixing well.
-The batter should be thick and mousse-like.
+The batter should be very thick and mousse-like.

 - Prepare the Pans: Add half of the batter to each pan and spread the batter evenly with a small off-set spatula.
 Lift each pan a few inches above the counter and drop it about 3 times.
 This will knock out the big air bubbles.